vidyagames998/vidyagames998.github.io/totk/gear.md

 - equip shirt and pants, do ceremony twice, grab shrine, get 2 springs from gumball machine

 ## Get Armor
+The phantom armor is easy to get, provides attack up level 3, and has high defense without needing any upgrades.

 - Fast Travel to Popla, cannon up, mid air wing south towards beach, go right to dodge storm, from lake in beach, spring up to cave, head north to chest
 - Fast Travel to Gerudo Canyon, cannon up, south east to glider on sky island, fly south to holes in desert, mark middle hole in 2nd row furthest away (furthest away is 2, then 3, then 4, then 3), go into quick sand
 - Fast Travel to Gerudo Highlands, cannon up, skydive northeast to end of river, equip phantom gear, head south